-Sam Walker is the author of 13 books on policing, criminal justice policy, and civil liberties.
+Sam Walker is the author of 14 books on policing, criminal justice policy, and civil liberties, which have appeared in a total of 34 editions.
 His most recent book on policing is The New World of Police Accountability (Sage, 2005).

 REPORTS AND ARTICLES

 Institutionalizing police accountability reforms, and ensuring their continuity, is a major challenge in American policing.
 There is a long history of important police reforms simply fading away.
 Read Sam Walker’s article, Instituitionalizing Police Accountability Reforms,” in the St. Louis University Public Law Review (2012): InstitionalizingReforms

 “Policing the Police” article published by U.S. State Department

 As part of its work to promote democracy around the world, the U.S. State Department provides assistance to emerging democracies on policing issues.
 The April 2010 issue of EJournalUSA is devoted to Ethical and Effective Policing.
 It contains several articles by noted police experts, including “Policing the Police” by Samuel Walker and Adnrea Lorenz.
 The article describes how the Los Angeles Sheriff’s Department responded effectively to the 1991 Rodney King beating at the hands of the Los Angeles Police Department across town.
 Read the article: StateDepartment

 Frontier Issue in Police Reform: Making Police Reforms Endure